 At the time, a network rep explained exactly how the weddings worked and revealed: "In order to comply with the Australian Marriage Act (1961) which requires one month and one day notification, a marriage in law was not conducted."

-"Each participant embarked on a commitment ceremony with a wedding celebrant with all due intention to commit fully to this union for the duration of the experiment."
+"Each participant embarked on a commitment ceremony with a wedding celebrant with all due intention to commit fully to this union for the duration of the experiment," the rep added.

 "At the end of the experiment, they are given the option to continue with the relationship or go their separate ways."

-In the Aussie series, Zoe Hendrix and Alex Garner from season one of Married At First Sight were the last-standing poster couple of the show and before their sad split, they were even thinking about a real wedding.
+Zoe Hendrix and Alex Garner from season one of were the last-standing poster couple of the show and before their sad split, they were even thinking about a real wedding.

-"It's weird, we feel like we are really married anyway," Zoe, who shares daughter Harper with her ex-partner Alex, revealed to the Daily Telegraph before they parted ways in April this year.
+"It's weird, we feel like we are really married anyway," Zoe, who shares daughter Harper with her ex-partner Alex, revealed to the Daily Telegraph, before they parted ways in April 2018.

 "We will probably have a wedding down the track, but it's like we are already married."